 The systemic intervention process

-We monitor developments in the public sector to find wider issues.
-We gather direct feedback from the public, information from our complaints teams and government agencies and media reports.
-We research these issues and decide what needs to be taken further.
+The Ombudsman monitors developments in the public sector to find wider issues.
+They gather direct feedback from the public and information from their complaints teams, and government agencies and media reports.
+They research these issues and decide what needs to be taken further.
 Sometimes that means working with the agency directly or launching an investigation.

-When we decide to work directly with an agency, this may be a reasonably informal process, or we may agree to a more formally structured resolution plan.
+When the Ombudsman decides to work directly with an agency, this may be a reasonably informal process, or they may agree to a more formally structured resolution plan.

 Systemic improvement investigations are only undertaken after a thorough scoping of the issues.

 The investigation process is governed by the Ombudsmen Act and largely works the same way as any other Ombudsman investigation.

 The Ombudsman works closely with the agency as part of the investigation.
 They clearly identify the scope and purpose of the investigation at the outset.
 They then gather information from the agency through meetings and information requests.

 They may also decide to consult with or ask for information from others.
 In most cases they will interview staff from the agency and other people.